 - Cakes must be completely cooled before frosting, otherwise your frosting will melt and you'll have a hell of a mess.
 You can also wrap them in plastic wrap once completely cooled if you're baking these ahead of time, they'll keep in your fridge for a few days until you're read to make your cake.

 - Now that your cakes are cooling, it's time to make your frosting.
 Temper your chocolate over medium heat.
 When the chocolate is completely melted, remove from heat and set aside.
 I know the chocolate is all shiny, melted and calling your name, tempting you to bust out the ice cream and eat it as is, but you can't do this.
 Ok ok, maybe just a spoonful, BUT THAT'S IT!

 - In a large sized bowl using your hand mixer, beat the butter until smooth and creamy.
 Then, add the sugar and beat until it is light and fluffy.
 Mix in the vanilla extract and espresso.
 Slowly add the melted chocolate and beat on low speed until incorporated.
 Once mixed completely, crank up the speed on the mixer til the frosting is smooth.

 - During this time you can also make your fudge filling. in a microwave safe bowl, add your chocolate chips and melt them in the microwave until fully melted then add in your condensed milk and espresso and whisk til combine.
-Allow to cool and set aside.
+Allow to cool (about 30 min) and set aside.

 - Now that your cakes have completely cooled off, your frosting and fudge are done, it's time to assemble your cake.
 Place one cake layer bottom side facing up on your serving plate and slowly peel away the parchment paper (or plastic wrap, this way the less even part of the cake is on the bottom and it's easier to spread the icing.